 Jesus answered him, "Those who love me will keep my word, and my Father will love them, and we will come to them and make our home with them.
 Whoever does not love me does not keep my words; and the word that you hear is not mine, but is from the Father who sent me.
 "I have said these things to you while I am still with you.
 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you everything, and remind you of all that I have said to you.
 Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled, and do not let them be afraid.
 You heard me say to you, 'I am going away, and I am coming to you.'
 If you loved me, you would rejoice that I am going to the Father, because the Father is greater than I. And now I have told you this before it occurs, so that when it does occur, you may believe. -John 14:23-29

 About This Week's Prompts for Personal Meditation You heard me say to you, 'I am going away, and I am coming to you.'
 If you loved me, you would rejoice that I am going to the Father, because the Father is greater than I. And now I have told you this before it occurs, so that when it does occur, you may believe. -John 14:28-29 What do you mean you're going away?
 You just rose from the grave!
 We just got used to you popping in and out of rooms, sneaking up beside us on the road, cooking breakfast on the beach.
 Why would you leave us … again?
 Where are you going?
 And why do you say we can't come with you?
 The taste and touch of resurrection, new sight, new life, new everything pervades the senses of the disciples.
 And now, further loss is at hand?
-The old familiar state of longing intensifies in proximity to union with the Divine through Resurrection awareness.
+Despite this new Resurrection awareness, the old familiar state of longing looms again and intensifies.

 Day after day, O Lord of my life, shall I stand before thee face to face?
 With folded hands, O Lord of all worlds, shall I stand before thee face to face? under thy great sky in solitude and silence, with humble heart shall I stand before thee face to face?
 In this laborious world of thine, tumultuous with toil and struggle, among hurrying crowds shall I stand before thee face to face?
 And when my work shall be done in this world, O King of kings, alone and speechless shall I stand before thee face to face? -Rabindranath Tagore 1861-1941 Gitanjali